Academic Catalog

 Methods of Instruction may include but are not limited to the following:

-A. Lecture: Demonstration of the use of each PowerPoint function
+Lecture: Demonstration of the use of each function of slide deck software

 Representative Text(s) and Other Materials